 - (3) A committee on LEGISLATIVE PROGRAM REVIEW AND INVESTIGATIONS, the members of which shall be appointed as provided in section 2-53e of the general statutes, except that any member may be appointed to the committee, which may originate and report any bill it deems necessary concerning a program, department or other matter under review or investigation by the committee, in the manner prescribed in these rules. - (d) Select Committees.
-In addition, there shall be select committees as follows: - (1) A select committee on HOUSING the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
-In addition, the chairpersons and ranking members of the committees on planning and development and finance, revenue and bonding shall be ex-officio members of the committee, but without the right to vote on this committee, and shall be given written notice of all meetings of the committee.
-Said committee may conduct public hearings, may issue reports of its findings and may originate and report any bill or resolution it deems necessary concerning housing.
-Any bills or resolutions favorably reported by said committee shall be referred to the joint standing committee on planning and development. - (2) A select committee on CHILDREN the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
+In addition, there shall be select committees as follows: - (1) A select committee on CHILDREN the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
 In addition, the chairpersons and ranking members of the committees on education, human services, public health and judiciary shall be ex-officio members of the committee, but without the right to vote on this committee, and shall be given written notice of all meetings of the committee.
 Said committee may conduct public hearings, may issue reports of its findings and may originate and report any bill or resolution it deems necessary concerning children.
-Any bill or resolution favorably reported by said committee shall be referred to the appropriate joint standing committee. - (3) A select committee on AGING the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
+Any bill or resolution favorably reported by said committee shall be referred to the appropriate joint standing committee. - (2) A select committee on AGING the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
 In addition, the chairpersons and ranking members of the committees on human services and public health shall be ex-officio members of the committee, but without the right to vote on this committee, and shall be given written notice of all meetings of the committee.
-Said committee may conduct public hearings, may issue reports of its findings and may originate and report any bill it deems necessary concerning senior citizens.
-Any bill favorably reported by said committee shall be referred to the appropriate joint standing committee.

-- (4) A select committee on VETERANS' AFFAIRS the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
+Said committee may conduct public hearings, may issue reports of its findings and may originate and report any bill or resolution it deems necessary concerning senior citizens.
+Any bill or resolution favorably reported by said committee shall be referred to the appropriate joint standing committee. - (3) A select committee on VETERANS' AFFAIRS the members of which shall be appointed by the Speaker of the House and the President Pro Tempore of the Senate.
 In addition, the chairpersons and ranking members of the committee on public safety and security shall be ex-officio members of the committee, but without the right to vote on this committee, and shall be given written notice of all meetings of the committee.
 Said committee may conduct public hearings, may issue reports of its findings and may originate and report any bill or resolution it deems necessary concerning military and veterans' affairs, except veterans' pensions.
-Any bill or resolution favorably reported by said committee shall be referred to the appropriate joint standing committee. - (e) Committee Appointments.
+Any bill or resolution favorably reported by said committee shall be referred to the appropriate joint standing committee.

+(e) Committee Appointments.
 Appointments of committee members, except to fill a vacancy caused by death or incapacity or by resignation from the General Assembly or a committee of the General Assembly, shall be made on or before the fifth regular session day of the first year of the term and, except as otherwise provided in the rules of each chamber, shall be for the entire term for which the members were elected.
 Committee appointments of a member elected after the fifth regular session day of the first year of the term shall be made within five calendar days after the member takes the oath of office, and may be made, at the discretion of the appointing authority, to any committee.
-Senate and House Committees shall be appointed and organized in accordance with the rules of each chamber and members of the minority party shall be appointed on nomination of the minority leader of each chamber.
+Senate and House committees shall be appointed and organized in accordance with the rules of each chamber and members of the minority party shall be appointed on nomination of the minority leader of each chamber.